This buying guide provides you with the information and selection criteria to find the right wine fridge for your needs.

 A wine cooler may be installed as freestanding, built-in or under a counter, or on top of a counter

-- Freestanding wine coolers can sit on your counter, or on the floor in some appropriate room.
+- A large stand-alone wine cellar can be freestanding on the floor in your kitchen or your home bar.
 Since freestanding wine coolers may be viewable from all sides, the design and finish are important considerations.

 - Built-in wine coolers are those that are intended to be permanently built into your cabinetry.
-Built-in under-counter models are very popular.
+Built-in under-counter models are very popular among home owners.
 It’s important to know that not all wine coolers can be built-in.
-Built-in coolers always have compressor-based cooling and front-venting design.
+Built-in coolers always have compressor-based cooling and front-vent design.

 - Note: Built-in wine coolers are typically viewed from the front.
 So, some built-in are not stylistically finished on the other sides of the appliance.